How to make soil more acidic – 7 easy ways to amend your soil's pH

 (Image credit: Getty Images / Jacky Parker Photography)

-How do you work out if you need to make your soil more acidic?
+How to understand if you need to make your soil more acidic

 If you discover you have a more neutral or slightly acidic result when you do the test it's good news, as amending the soil to make it more acidic is much easier than if you have a very alkaline soil.